jprinet/jfrog-cli-plugin-remote-counter/README.md

 - on remote repository
 - on date range

-Results are sent to stdout and can be exported to a:
+Results are sent to stdout and can be exported to a csv file.
-- csv file
-- json file

 This plugin may be particularily helpful in situations where a central repository (ie. Dockerhub) is limiting the download rate.
 It allows to understand the distribution of the requests per user.